 - Skin discoloration

-- Rapid increase in pain to site
+- Rapid increase in pain at the site of the lump

-- Similar lesions on body besides hands
+- Similar lesions on the body besides your hands

 If any of these changes are seen you should be seen by a physician immediately.